rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-18-ddc31df975daf1a0-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - NRAGRWAL
 tags:
 - encumbrance
+- risk-framework
+- sast
+- share-pledging
 - surveillance
-- promoter-encumbrance
-- SAST-regulation
-- share-pledging
-- risk-framework
 title: Measure in respect of companies with high Promoter as well as non-Promoter 'Encumbrance' as per Reg.
 28(3) of SEBI (SAST) Regulation 2011
 ---